uppercasserole/stardew_marriage_speedruns/routes/abigail/stardew_marriage_abigail_intermediate.md

 - Pass out

 ### Winter 13, Y1
-- Winter forage farm on the beach (66)
+- Winter forage farm on the beach (66), starting from the same tile.
 - Gift pumpkin in Abigail's bedroom at 9am
 - Pass out

 ### Winter 14, Y1
 - Go to extra cabin and punch parsnips to half stamina
-- Winter forage farm on the beach (66)
+- Winter forage farm on the beach (66), starting from the same tile.
 - Gift pumpkin in Abigail's bedroom at 9am
 - Answer her question with option 2: "I like the orc with the battleaxe."
 - Pass out